-The ecosystems and biomes that have been most significantly altered globally by human activity include marine and freshwater ecosystems, temperate broadleaf forests, temperate grasslands, Mediterranean forests, and tropical dry forests.
-(See Figure 1.2 and C18, C20.)
-Within marine systems, the world's demand for food and animal feed over the last 50 years has resulted in fishing pressure so strong that the biomass of both targeted species and those caught incidentally (the "bycatch") has been reduced in much of the world to one tenth of the levels prior to the onset of industrial fishing (C18.ES).
-Globally, the degradation of fisheries is also reflected in the fact that the fish being harvested are increasingly coming from the less valuable lower trophic levels as populations of higher trophic level species are depleted.
-(See Figure 1.3.)
+25 conversion to agriculture (C4.4.5).
+Historically, deforestation has been much more 24 intensive in temperate regions than in the tropics, and Europe is the continent with the animal feed over the last 50 years has resulted in fishing pressure so strong that the annual reed over the last 50 years has resulted in fishing pressure so strong that the biomass of both targeted species and those caught incidentally (the "bycatch") has been reduced in much of the world to one tenth of the levels prior to the onset of industrial fishing (C18.ES).
+Globally, the degradation of fisheries is also reflected in the fact that